CRM doesn’t deliver results HERO

 Responsibility for CRM development becomes unclear across the organization

-The result is that the system works technically, but the expected impact never materializes.
-CRM becomes, in practice, a tool for campaigns and reporting rather than a management tool for improving customer journeys and customer experience.
+The result is that the system works technically, but the expected impact does not materialize.
+In practice, CRM becomes a tool for sendouts and reporting rather than a management tool for developing customer journeys and customer experience.

 What must be in place to create results